thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/docker-compose-setup.md

 $ ./docker-remove-services.sh
 ```

-Edit .env file set "TB_VERSION" to target version (f.e. currently you on 3.2.0 so in this case you need to set 3.2.1)
+Edit .env file set "TB_VERSION" to target version (f.e. currently you have 3.2.0 so in this case you need to set 3.2.1)

 ```
 $ ./docker-update-service.sh [SERVICE...]